benhammondmusic/littlecabin/README.md

 - setting up automatic population of db
 - ordering my groups, decided to append a number so they were sortable
 - avoiding name collisions; used `import calendar as calendar_lib` since I was already using `calendar` as a view method
+- displaying a dropdown `<select>` with every pending user displayed to an admin; admin can then choose the correct owner_group and approve, or deny the user and delete the uncredentialed user.
+This was also complex; mainly in deciding between using Django's built-in form handling, and digging through obscure and tangential examples.
+I decided to implement it myself, changing my approve button from being an `<a>` to being a `<button>` inside of a `<form`>, and then adding a hidden `<input>` to contain the `user.id` .
+I also placed the `<select>` inside the same form, and then made `home/` intercept post requests and process the incoming data by finding the User, finding the Group, then adding the user to that group.
+- I would love to have the "Approve" buttons stay disabled until the admin selects a Group; I tried using `required` in the `<select>` but that didn't work; I also researched using Javascript inside the view but it got complex due to the possibility of multiple, programmatically generated dropdowns and associated approve buttons.

 ? https://stackoverflow.com/questions/37754999/google-calendar-integration-with-django